eklem/otp-messaging/README.md

 Emojis are a part of our digital language now, so the toy will be able to encrypt and decrypt all unicode emojis (1800 + skin tone variations on some of them).

 ## Library
-This will be the web application (for phones), and the core libraries will be found at [otp-encryption-decryption-lib](https://github.com/eklem/otp-encryption-decryption-lib)
+This will be the web application, and the core libraries will be found at [otp-encrypt-js](https://github.com/eklem/otp-encrypt-js) and [webrtc-p2p-json-transfer](https://github.com/eklem/webrtc-p2p-json-transfer/)